APPELLEE’S STATEMENT OF THE ISSUES

 Prior to its Brief, Appellant adamantly denied making any mistakes and acting negligently.
 JMOL, DE:207.
 To this day, Appellant has not pointed to a single policy regarding common name matches it has changed or other corrective action it has taken to prevent this type of error from continually occurring to thousands of people each year.

 B. Appellant’s JMOL Did Not Address Reputational Damages

 Appellant’s motion under Rule 50(a) of the FRCP claimed that there was insufficient evidence of reputational damages but reputational damages were never even mentioned in its JMOL.
-According to the JMOL, Appellant claimed that all of the compensatory award was only for emotional distress and lost wages: “[h]ere, Plaintiff’s award in emotional distress damages—in excess of $170,000—cannot stand in light of the vague and conclusory testimony he propounded to support them.”
+According to the JMOL, Appellant claimed that all of the compensatory awards were only for emotional distress and lost wages: “[h]ere, Plaintiff’s award in emotional distress damages—in excess of $170,000—can not stand in light of the vague and conclusory testimony he propounded to support them.”
 DE:208, 19; “[p]laintiff sought—and, it appears, the jury awarded—$78,272.00 in the form of lost wages.”
 DE:208, 9.
-Thus, according to its JMOL, the $250,000 compensatory award was made up $78,272.00 in lost wages and the rest in emotional distress.
+Thus, according to its JMOL, the $250,000 compensatory award was made up of $78,272.00 in lost wages and the rest in emotional distress.
 However, Appellant now claims on appeal that at least some of $250,000 was actually reputational damages and challenges the entire award.

 STANDARD OF REVIEW